 (Retrieved from https://www.mble.org/appinfo.action?id=11)

-The review materials ("Missouri Materials") include ten outlines on the subjects of Torts, Civil Procedure, Real Property, Trusts, Estates, Family Law, Business Associations, Administrative Law, Missouri Courts and Evidence.
+The review materials ("Missouri Materials") include eleven outlines on the subjects of Torts, Civil Procedure, Real Property, Trusts, Estates, Family Law, Business Associations, Administrative Law, Missouri Courts, Evidence and Trust Account Management.
 The Missouri Materials and the MECT are located here.

 The Missouri Materials are intended to assist Missouri bar applicants.
 The Missouri Materials are distributed and presented with the understanding that the Missouri Board of Law Examiners, its committees, authors, reviewers and speakers do not render legal, accounting, tax or other professional advice.
 The Missouri Materials are provided as research information to be used by bar applicants for the MECT.
 The Missouri Materials may be used beyond the MECT by the applicants, in conjunction with other research deemed necessary in the exercise of their independent professional judgment.
 Original and fully current sources of authority should be researched.
 Although every effort has been made to assure the accuracy of the Missouri Materials, the law continues to change and there is no guarantee that every statement is correct.
 The MECT will be graded upon the information provided in the Missouri Materials as posted at the time of the test given even if such information is later deemed to be incorrect.
 The Missouri Materials and the MECT are provided in English only.